 [Regulation 20G inserted in Gazette 2 May 1995 p.
 1659.]

 20H.
-Application for and issue of identification exemption certificates
+Identification exemption certificates, application for and issue of (Act s.
+36A(1))

 (1) If the proprietor of stock applies for an identification exemption certificate under section 36A(1) of the Act, the proprietor shall include with the application evidence that the proprietor intends to export the stock from Australia.